The William R. Wilson Award

 Dr. Parsons’ friends and colleagues knew him as a gentle man of broad interests and abilities.
 To many he exemplified the complete academic physician, talented in teaching, patient care, research, and administration.
 He was described by students and house officers as a caring individual with scientific and practical advice to share.

 The positive effect of genuine warmth and caring combined with a commitment to learning, service, and open communication is inestimable.
 As Dr. Parsons’ life embodied these qualities, so this award is meant to encourage their discovery by medical students as they begin their careers in patient care and science.

 The Parsons Award was established in 1990.
-Previous winners of the Parsons Award include current Internal Medicine members Dr. Will Zeitler (2012-13) and Dr. Nicole Grogan (2014-15).
+Previous winners of the Parsons Award include current Internal Medicine member Dr. Will Zeitler (2012–13) and former Chief Resident Dr. Nicole Grogan (2014–15).

 Congratulations to all of the winners of this year’s M4 Student Awards and those faculty members who have mentored them along the way.
-We know that you will do amazing things in your career.
+We know that these graduates will do amazing things in their careers.